Our plans for the NHS, social care and communities for managing respiratory viruses.

 This publication sets out:

-- the public health context as we move into autumn and winter 2022 to 2023
+- the public health context as we move into the autumn and winter 2023 to 2024 season

 - our approach to responding to respiratory viruses in Wales

 Central to our approach is our objective to protect the most vulnerable in our society from serious illness.
 Infection Prevention and Control (IPC) measures remain a key component of practice to reduce transmission in health and care settings of COVID-19 and other infections, such as influenza, Respiratory Syncytial Virus (RSV), and norovirus.

 - highlight priority areas of focus to help mitigate acute system pressures

 - set out clear expectations of the health and social care system in responding to respiratory viruses

 - set out how the Welsh Government will support the health and social care system to respond efficiently and effectively